 Pampa del Burro Private Conservation Area, Amazonas

-Members of the Yambrasbamba community voted to conserve an area of the community known as the “Pampa del Burro” forever!
-La Esperanza, where our Peru office is located, is part of the community of Yambrasbamba, and this decision is a result of a long process of conservation education and awareness we have been doing with the community.
-In the vote community members had to choose how many years they wanted to register their reserve for, with a legal minimum of 10 years and no maximum.
+Members of the Yambrasbamba community voted in 2012 to conserve an area of the community known as the “Pampa del Burro” - forever!
+La Esperanza, where our Peru office is located, is part of the community of Yambrasbamba, and this decision is a result of a long process of conservation education and awareness that we have been doing with the community.
+In the vote, community members had to choose how many years they wanted to register their reserve for, with a legal minimum of 10 years and no maximum.
 Without much hesitation they all voted for the maximum, showing their high enthusiasm with the idea of conservation.
-When the meeting was over we were approached by community authorities who offered to make more conservation areas in different areas of the community.
+The community is now in the process of making more conservation areas within its limits.

-The area, of 2,777 ha, includes two kinds of habitat; White sand forest and cloud forest, both are very special habitats, home to many different species of endemic and endangered wildlife.
-This is the habitat of the yellow tailed woolly monkey (Oreonax flavicauda), Andean night monkey (Aotus miconax), White bellied spider monkey (Ateles Belzebuth), and white fronted capuchin (Cebus albifrons).
+The area, which covers 2,777 ha, includes two kinds of habitat; white sand forest and cloud forest.
+Both are very special habitats, home to many different species of endemic and endangered wildlife.
+This is the habitat of the yellow tailed woolly monkey (Lagothrix flavicauda), Andean night monkey (Aotus miconax), white bellied spider monkey (Ateles Belzebuth), and white fronted capuchin (Cebus albifrons).